matt-goldman/matt-goldman.github.io/_posts/2024-06-01-parallax-collection.md

 }
 ```

-These are straightforward to understand. `_denominator` is an arbitrary value (worked out by trial and error), but could be whatever works for you on Android.
+These are straightforward - `_denominator` is an arbitrary value (worked out in my case by trial and error, but could be whatever works for you on Android).
 We'll set a different value for iOS as it behaves differently, and talk about it a little more in the Challenges section at the end.

 The next line sets the `CenterY` value, which represents the center of the screen, using the cross-platform `DeviceDisplay.MainDisplayInfo` API from .NET MAUI (see [the docs](https://learn.microsoft.com/dotnet/maui/platform-integration/device/display?view=net-maui-8.0)) to get the height and density of the screen. `Height` gives the total pixels, and dividing it by the `Density` (pixels per unit), gets the height of the display in [device independent units (DIUs)](https://learn.microsoft.com/previous-versions/xamarin/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter05#pixels-points-dps-dips-and-dius).

-The last step is to get the position of the view to set the `PlatformY` value.
-The view itself is derived from `ContentView`, which maps to the `View` type on Android, which gives us access to some useful platform APIs.
-First, we can use the [`ViewTreeObserver`](https://developer.android.com/reference/android/view/View#getViewTreeObserver()) to subscribe to the `ScrollChanged` event, and then set `PlatformY` whenever the position changes.
-And to get the position, we can use the [`GetLocationOnScreen`](https://developer.android.com/reference/android/view/View#getLocationOnScreen(int[])) method.
+The last step is to get the position of the view to set the `_platformY` value.
+Unfortunately we can't just use the `Y` property of the view, as this will be relative to the parent (in this case the `PrallaxCollectionView`) and not the screen.
+But as the view is derived from `ContentView`, which maps to the `View` type on Android, there are some useful platform APIs we can use instead.
+First, we can use the [`GetLocationOnScreen`](https://developer.android.com/reference/android/view/View#getLocationOnScreen(int[])) method to get the view's position relative to the screen.
+And second, we can use the [`ViewTreeObserver`](https://developer.android.com/reference/android/view/View#getViewTreeObserver()) to subscribe to the `ScrollChanged` event, and update `_platformY` whenever the position changes.

 `GetLocationOnScreen` returns an array of `int` with two values - one for `x` and one for `y`.
-So all we need to do is grab the `y` value and send it to the method.
+So all we need to do is grab the `y` value and set `_platformY`.
 You can see the full code for the `ConfigurePlatform` method here:

 ```csharp
 partial void ConfigurePlatform()